mParticle/docs/src/pages/guides/data-master/index.md

 ##### Limitations

-We currently only support blocking data before it is sent to server-side integrations. mParticle Kits are not yet supported.
+- We currently only support blocking data before it is sent to server-side integrations. mParticle Kits are not yet supported.
+- You cannot replay blocked data through the UI.
+If you have set up a [Quarantine Connection](#quarantine-connections), we offer instructions and sample scripts for replaying blocked data in our [backfill guide](/guides/data-master/blocked-data-backfill-guide).

 ##### Quarantine Connections